• Skip to main content

 La Loggia Bedroom

-The Dining Room, lined in stunning 18th-century Chinese wallpaper, made for the European market, features 18th century doors that come from C’Rezzonico in Venice, and are thought to have been designed by Tiepollo.
+The Dining Room, lined in stunning 18th-century Chinese wallpaper, made for the European market, features 18th-century doors that come from Ca’Rezzonica in Venice, and are thought to have been designed by Tiepolo.

 The palatial Music Room contains sculptures, paintings, wrought iron, stained glass, carved pilasters, and an outstanding collection of Urbino Maiolica.
-Armchairs from the 17th and 18th century are upholstered in exquisite needlework.
+Armchairs from the 17th and 18th centuries are upholstered in exquisite needlework.
 Wonderful wood carvings decorate the sgabelli, chests, credenzas, trestle tables, and a magnificent cassapanca created for the marriage of Piero di Bracio Alberti and Cassandra Dino in Florence in 1599.
-Among the fine artworks are a painting by Lucas Cranach (1472-1533), tin-enameled terra cotta reliefs from the workshop of Andrea della Robbia (1437-1528), a magnificent Birth Tray commemorating the birth of a child ca. 1420 with scenes from Bocaccio’s Teseide, and a great Franco-Flemish tapestry The Holy Family (The Three Maries) from the early 16th century.
+Among the fine artworks is a painting by Lucas Cranach (1472-1533), tin-enameled terra cotta reliefs from the workshop of Andrea della Robbia (1437-1528), a magnificent birth tray commemorating the birth of a child ca. 1420 with scenes from Bocaccio’s Teseide, and a great Franco-Flemish tapestry The Holy Family (The Three Maries) from the early 16th century.

 In the Master Bedroom the huge gilded bed which once belonged to Cardinal Barberini, later Pope Urban VIII, (1568-1644) takes center stage.
 In this room, as elsewhere throughout the house, are photographs and portraits of family members, reminding the visitor that the Rosen House was originally a family home.